starknet-edu/starknet-cairo-101/README.md

 When looking for a contract/transaction, always ensure you are on the Goerli version of Voyager!

-- Access your transactions with URL  [https://goerli.voyager.online/tx/your-tx-hash](https://goerli.voyager.online/tx/your-tx-hash)
+- Access your transactions with a URL of the format: [https://goerli.voyager.online/tx/your-tx-hash](https://goerli.voyager.online/tx/your-tx-hash).
-- Access a contract with URL  [https://goerli.voyager.online/contract/your-contract-address](https://goerli.voyager.online/contract/your-contract-address)
+- Access a contract with a URL of the format: [https://goerli.voyager.online/contract/your-contract-address](https://goerli.voyager.online/contract/your-contract-address)
 - Access read/write functions of the contract with the "read/write contract" tab in Voyager.

 ### Getting points​